 3. The Test of originality.

 There is simply no shred of originality in the Quran.
-Much of the stories and ideas relayed in it were slight modifications of Pagan, Jewish and Christian legends and some stuffs Muhammad gleaned from the Bible.
+Much of the stories and ideas relayed in it were slight modifications of Pagan, Jewish and Christian legends and some stuff Muhammad gleaned from the Bible.

-The story of the 7 sleepers in the cave which kept Allah at the guessing table was an old Syrian Christian legend found in the writings of Jacob Sarug (d.
+The story of the 7 sleepers in the cave which kept Allah at the guessing table, was an old Syrian Christian legend found in the writings of Jacob Sarug (d.
 521 AD).

 The idea of balances weighing the works of the dead in Sura 101:5-6 was stolen from a Gnostic work called the Testament of Abraham and the Egyptian Book of the Dead.

-“It [the Quran] repeatedly challenged the people of the world to bring a chapter like it, but they failed and the challenge remains unanswered up to this day…” (Vol. III, p 664).
+“It [the Quran] repeatedly challenged the people of the world to bring a chapter like it, but they failed and the challenge remains unanswered up to this day…” (Vol. III, p.
+664).

-We cannot blame them for this mulish mentality.
-If the Quran is a challenge, how come Islamic leaders today get violent and issue death penalty whenever it is criticized or challenged?
+We cannot blame him for this mulish mentality.
+If the Quran is a challenge, why do Islamic leaders today get violent and issue death penalty whenever it is criticized or challenged?
 Is that not a sign of weakness?

 “But if ye cannot and of a surety ye cannot [produce a sura like it]- then fear the fire whose fuel is men and stones – which is prepared for those who reject faith” (Sura 2:24).

 This was a psychological weapon because no one would want to “produce a sura like it” since Muhammad has attached a clause to it.
 Smart old Mo.

 “Men can produce its like in eloquence and arrangement.
-A man, named Nadir ibn Haritha, was bold enough to accept the challenge, and arranged some stories of the Persian kings in chapters and Suras and recited them.”
-(Studies in Islam, Diocesan Press, London, 1928, 208).
+A man, named Nadir ibn Haritha, was bold enough to accept the challenge, and arranged some stories of the Persian kings in chapters and Suras and recited them” (Studies in Islam, Diocesan Press, London, 1928, p.
+208).